hugooSoul/textileco/README.md

 Each employee has the opportunity to review their Schedule, only 3 days before the payday.
 The are two paydays, the 15th & to the end of the month.

+### TDD

+Rspec, capybara & rack_session_access gem's added.
+I haven't experience with this feature, so, I just added an scrip to review the login of an employee.

 **Hugo!**